Graduate Certificate in Diplomatic Studies (G/CDS)

 - Four electives outside their area of academic concentration, at least two of which are outside their degree program.
 An illustrative list is below.
 Note, because electives are tailored to each student’s needs, the courses listed may not be appropriate to satisfy every candidate’s requirements.

 - One ISD-directed capstone course, normally taken in the spring of their final year.
 Students on accelerated or dual degree programs should contact the certificate director Ambassador Bodine in the spring of their first semester to explore possible accommodations.
-See “Capstone Requirements” for more information on the capstone as well as examples of previous joint reports and individual papers.
+See “Capstone Reports” for examples of previous joint reports and individual papers.
+Fill out this form to apply for a capstone course.

 - An internship with an organization directly related to diplomacy or one that seeks to affect or is affected by diplomatic policy.
 Internships as part of degree programs or, in same cases, prior professional experience, can count.